Florida Expungement Questions

 Do I need a lawyer to expunge my record in Florida?

 The quick answer is no. We are all allowed to represent ourselves in court.
-Many people “do it yourself” expungements and sealings in Florida.
 The process to either seal or expunge your record is not that hard either, however it is time consuming.
-And if this is the first (and only) expungement or sealing you will do, the learning curve can make it more complex than it is.
+And if this is the first (and only) expungement or sealing you will do, the learning curve can make it more complex and harder than it is for a lawyer.
 The benefit of hiring a lawyer is that you do not have to worry about learning this while you try to get this done – especially if time is of the essence.

 How long does it take to get a record expunged in Florida